-

 Key Components

-- The command begins with specifying the plane (G17, G18, G19) of circular interpolation.
+- The command begins with specifying the plane (G17, G18, G19) of circular interpulation.

 - G17 for arcs in the XY plane, G18 for the ZX plane, and G19 for the YZ plane.

-- The end point of the arc can be specified in either incremental (G91) or absolute (G90) values.
+- The end point of the arc can be specified in either incremental (G91) or absulute (G90) values.

-- In absolute programming (G90), the end point is a specific point in the coordinate system.
+- In absulute programming (G90), the end point is a specific point in the coordinate system.

 - In incremental programming (G91), the end point is a distance from the start point.